Did you reach this site searching for art on the Web? I would rather settle in with a good book.

 The Medieval Housebook articulates the rules and ethos of a wealthy family.
 Its wish to encompass so much will make sense if one thinks back to the Bible or The Canterbury Tales.
 (One need not even be a reactionary defender of "the canon"!)
 It also reflects an ideal of the time, the family (or indeed the soul) as a microcosm of the world.
 At the time, that implied a stable, self-contained unit.
 Such a unit set a man—and reason—at its head.

 Then, too, the age has seen the birth of an economy based on trade across Europe.
-The show's title notwithstanding, the book dates from the late fifteenth century, long after the origins of the Renaissance in Italy.
+The show's title notwithstanding, the book dates from the late fifteenth century, long after the origins of the Renaissance in Florence and Siena.
 So this most modern of late Medieval families responds to a new ideal, as with J. P. Morgan's Bibles, including the Crusader Bible.
 I have been trying all along to describe it, this new aristocracy of pragmatism.
 A proper soldier still must bear a family's coat of arms, but it sits comfortably alongside the drab business of armaments.

 The new age, of course, is the Renaissance.
 At the start of the century, manuscript art led to the new painting in northern Europe.
 Jan van Eyck himself worked in miniature before passing a bolder art along to Petrus Christus and his Exeter Madonna, Hans Memling (notably in Memling portraits), and others.
 The Met has even claimed the same origins for the Italian Renaissance down through Fra Angelico, convincing no one.
 Down in the south, painting and drawing took more from sculpture, especially from Lorenzo Ghiberti.
 Still, it articulated the same ideals—noble, all-encompassing, and practical.